92kns/image-processing-flask/README.md

 # Image Processing Server
-Note: Presently, the application is deployed to google cloud compute engine [LINK](http://35.188.46.22/)
+Note: Presently, the application is deployed to google cloud compute engine [LINK](http://35.188.46.22/) (disclaimer: still learning how to do this properly!)

 A flask server that can perform image processing tasks or let you browse by pixel dimensions.